Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Empirical Application

-While the full set of pre-treatment covariates is used to estimate doubly robust scores, we restrict the variables used for policy optimization to a small, interpretable subset: percentile rank of family income, mother’s AFQT score, birth weight, and weight at preschool entry.
+{We estimate the nuisance functions following the same estimation procedures used in Sections \ref{section:simulation-analysis} and \ref{section: JTPA}.
+The initial propensity score estimates range from \(0.0005\) to \(0.95\), so we truncate them to \([\alpha,1-\alpha]\) with \(\alpha=0.05\) to enforce the strict overlap condition.} While the full set of pre-treatment covariates is used to estimate doubly robust scores, we restrict the variables used for policy optimization to a small, interpretable subset: percentile rank of family income, mother's AFQT score, birth weight, and weight at preschool entry.
 These are selected based on fairness and ethical considerations.
-To ensure interpretability, we restrict the policy class to depth-2 decision trees.
-Figure~\ref{fig:policy_tree_lam1to4} shows the estimated policies under four values of the sensitivity parameter $\Lambda = 1, 2, 3, 4$.
+To ensure interpretability, we restrict the policy class to depth-2 decision trees, {using \texttt{R}-package \texttt{policytree}.}

-The policy tree learned under $\Lambda = 1$ serves as our benchmark and exactly replicates the policy obtained by approaches such as \citep{athey2021policy,zhou2023offline}, which do not account for unobserved confounding.
-An analysis of this benchmark policy reveals several features that present challenges for direct implementation.
-First, the policy assigns Head Start to a very limited subgroup, only 1.23\% of the population.
-Second, it prioritizes children from higher-income families (albeit with low preschool-entry weight), which deviates from the program’s original mission of serving economically disadvantaged household.
-At the same time, the policy assigns the lowest-income children to either other preschools or no preschool at all.
-This motivates our subsequent sensitivity analysis to assess how the policy recommendations change when accounting for unobserved confounding.
+The policy tree estimated under $\Lambda = 1$ serves as our benchmark and reproduces the recommendation that would be obtained by methods such as \citep{athey2021policy,zhou2023offline}, which assume no unobserved confounding.
+An analysis of this benchmark policy reveals several features that present challenges for direct implementation. {First, it completely excludes Head Start, contradicting the program's mandate to serve disadvantaged households.
+Second, it misallocates these economically vulnerable households to other tuition-charging preschools rather than the subsidized public program.} This motivates our subsequent sensitivity analysis to assess how the policy recommendations change when accounting for unobserved confounding. {Once we account for unobserved confounding, the policy recommendation changes markedly.
+Specifically, at the calibrated value $\Lambda = 3.6$, the robust policy targets Head Start toward a clearly defined disadvantaged group, while taking a more conservative non-intervention stance for the majority.\footnote{This targeted recommendation is stable as \(\Lambda\) varies over \(\{1.5,2,\ldots,4\}\) and is insensitive to the choice of the propensity score truncation level \(\alpha\).}}

-As the sensitivity parameter $\Lambda$ increases, the optimal policy undergoes a clear evolution.
-Initially, at $\Lambda=2$, the policy is still primarily driven by income, but becomes more stringent by reducing the Head Start allocation to just 0.78\% of the sample.
-A more dramatic structural break occurs at $\Lambda = 3$, where the model abandons income-based logic in favor of health indicators, such as birth weight.
-The policy under $\Lambda = 4$ advocates for a targeted intervention for a clearly defined disadvantaged group while adopting a conservative, non-interventionist stance for the majority.